ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 A report will be submitted to the Food & Drug Administration (FDA) whenever a manufacturer, distributor or an importer becomes aware of information that its device:

-  1 may have caused or contributed to a __death or serious injury__, or 2 has malfunctioned and, if the malfunction recurs, is likely to cause or contribute to a __death or a serious injury__.
+  1. may have caused or contributed to a __death or serious injury__, or
+  2. has malfunctioned and, if the malfunction recurs, is likely to cause or contribute to a __death or a serious injury__.

 ### Reportable Event Definition

 The definition of a "Reportable Event" is:

-* Any __complaint__ that involves serious injury, permanent impairment, or permanent injury to patient, user, or other person, related to the use of a Medical Data Networks LLC device.
+* Any __complaint__ that __involves__ serious injury, permanent impairment, or permanent injury to patient, user, or other person, __related to the use__ of a Medical Data Networks LLC device.

 * The event may be caused by device malfunction, deterioration in characteristics and/or performance, or inadequacy in labeling or instructions for use.